About

 I never stopped writing and submitting and in May 1998 the call came through: I was going to be published.
 I was at the office and it was a surreal moment, one of those you never forget.
 The next best feeling is seeing your book on a shelf for the first time – absolutely incredible.
 Lump in the throat stuff.
 That was Dawnthief, first book of six, now seven, about The Raven.

-Since then, Noonshade, Nightchild, Elfsorrow, Shadowheart and Demonstorm have been written on and off the London Underground.
+Since then, Noonshade, Nightchild, Elfsorrow, Shadowheart and Demonstorm were written on and off the London Underground.

 After finally managing to give up the office life in March 2004, I have written the epic fantasy duology The Ascendants of Estorea and two novellas, Light Stealer and Vault of Deeds.
 This latter is my first foray into comedy, by the way, and it was an absolute blast.
 Check out the bibliography page for more.
-The very last Raven novel was Ravensoul and I’ve recently published Elves: Once Walked With Gods which is the first in a new trilogy charting the history of the elves of the Raven’s world.
+The very last Raven novel was Ravensoul and it was the book that made my editor cry…and me while I was writing it.
+My latest trilogy, concerning the Elves of The Raven’s world, is now complete: Elves: Once Walked With Gods, Rise Of The TaiGethen & Beyond The Mists Of Katura are all on the shelves.
+I’m delighted with how they’ve turned out.

 Now and the future

-I am extremely happily married to Clare (three years now) and we live in Teddington which is a town to the south west of London surrounded by things like the River Thames and the wonderful open space of Royal Bushy Park.
+I am extremely happily married to Clare (thirteen years now) and we live in south west London.

-Our world was made simply wonderful by the arrival of Oscar James on 25th January 2007.
+Our world was made wonderful by the arrival of Oscar James on 25th January 2007.
 Joy is the word to describe being a dad.
-That and exhaustion…
+That and exhaustion… And, since we felt that exhaustion was a GOOD THING, we thought a second child was a great idea.
+Actually, it was a great idea.
+Oliver Dylan was born on 8th June 2011 and he has made us complete.
+A force of nature and a fabulous brother for Oscar.